-How to Block Google Analytics from Tracking your Visits - Digital Inspiration
+How to Block Google Analytics from Tracking your Visits

 Over the past year, we have been exploring ways to offer users more choice on how their data is collected by Google Analytics.
 We concluded that the best approach would be to develop a global browser based plug-in to allow users to opt out of being tracked by Google Analytics.

-The opt-out feature in Google Analytics is available as an add-on for Google Chrome, IE and Firefox browser.
-Once installed, the tracking information gathered by Google Analytics JavaScript (ga.js) will not be sent to Google Analytics servers.
+The opt-out feature in Google Analytics is available as an add-on for Google Chrome, Safari, Microsoft Edget and Firefox browsers.
+Once installed, the tracking information gathered by Google Analytics JavaScript (ga.js, analytics.js) will not be sent to Google Analytics servers.

 Also see: How to Opt-out of Interest Advertising